Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Fundamentals Guidelines to Identify Anomalous Behaviour in Blockchain

 \subsubsection{Data Collection Requirement}

-One of the major requirement for efficient functioning of any anomaly detection model is to have an adequate amount of data for analysis.
-Even this step of data collection is challenging in traditional anomaly detection environment, and in blockchain based anomaly detection scenarios, it becomes even more challenging due to various protecting mechanism in the way of blockchain data collection.
+One of the major requirements for efficient functioning of any anomaly detection model is to have an adequate amount of data for analysis.
+Even this step of data collection is challenging in the traditional anomaly detection environment, and in blockchain based anomaly detection scenarios, it becomes even more challenging due to various protecting mechanisms in the way of blockchain data collection.
 For each type of blockchain, the data collection methods do vary, e.g., in case of public blockchain, the data is available to all participating nodes and one can carry out anomaly detection easily.
 However, in case of private or consortium setting, the data is not publicly available, and certain approvals are required before carrying out any processing over data.
-Furthermore, in all these types, the participating nodes are usually identified by pseudonyms, therefore, tracking the exact individual even after classifying it as an anomaly is sometimes very complicated due to lack of data about that individual. \mubcom{Some of the key datasets, which can be used to train models for future prediction of anomalies of blockchain network have been highlighted in Fig.~\ref{fig:dataset}.}
+Furthermore, in all these types, the participating nodes are usually identified by pseudonyms, therefore, tracking the exact individual even after classifying it as an anomaly is sometimes very complicated due to lack of data about that individual.
+Alongside these issues, it is equally important to protect the privacy of participating blockchain users/individuals in order to ensure the trust in the network.
+Therefore, in certain cases one also has to integrate certain privacy preservation mechanism as well with blockchain technology in order to enhance privacy.\mubcom{Some of the key datasets, which can be used to train models for future prediction of anomalies of blockchain network have been highlighted in Fig.~\ref{fig:dataset}.}